Monthly Attorney Orientation

 Topics will include a guided tour of the IDS website, information on training and CLE opportunities, access to wellness resources and more.
 You will also be able to connect with other defense attorneys for future collaboration!

-IDS and the Mecklenburg Public Defender’s Office offer FREE, regular continuing education to criminal defense and parent attorneys, investigators, and mitigation specialists across North Carolina.
+IDS and the Mecklenburg Public Defender’s Office provide regular continuing education to dozens of NC criminal defense and parent attorneys, investigators, and mitigation specialists who attend the IDS Forensic Science Education Series.

 2025 Mental Health and Education Series: Session 5